edart76/arrayNodes/README.md

 #### arrayNodes (version 1.0.0)
 Maya plugin with nodes for  performing calculates on sets of values in a single node.
+Forked version having extended capability for painting and processing masks on meshes as doubleArrays.

 #### Description
 See the [Wiki](https://github.com/yantor3d/arrayNodes/wiki) for full details.